 Almost everyone has an occasional headache.
 However, if you have chronic headaches or migraines, or if your pain is so severe that it disrupts your life, help is available.
-The team at Houston Spine & Rehabilitation Centers in The Woodlands, Sugar Land, and Houston, Texas, diagnoses the cause of your headaches and addresses it with personalized treatment plans.
+The team at Houston Spine & Rehabilitation Centers in The Woodlands, Sugar Land, and Houston, Texas, diagnose the cause of your headaches and addresses them with personalized Chronic Headaches Treatment in The Woodlands and Houston.
 Call Houston Spine & Rehabilitation Centers or schedule a consultation online today for personalized treatments for headaches.

 18% of women and 6% of men in the USA suffer from migraines

 “Vise-like” pressure or ache around the head; no throbbing

 Tightness in the neck

 Occurs in forehead, temples or back of the head and neck